Your Community Is Our Community

 NORTH DAKOTA HIGH SCHOOL RODEO

-Energy Transfer re-committed to another two-year sponsorship with the North Dakota High School Rodeo Association.
-Over the past five years, our sponsorship continues to cover the costs for participants of national team jackets and national team shirts, totaling $25,000.
+Energy Transfer continues to support the North Dakota High School Rodeo Association.
+Since 2017, the sponsorship continues to cover the costs of the national team jackets and national team shirts for participants, totaling $25,000.

 MANDAN VETERANS MEMORIAL BALLPARK

 Our donation of $10,000 helped fund renovations to the ballpark, which celebrated its makeover debut on June 4, 2019.
 Renovations included artificial turf, renovated dugouts, locker rooms, umpire room and grandstands.
 We are proud to be a business partner in North Dakota and a part of the Mandan community.

 In 2018, Energy Transfer and the Energy Transfer/Sunoco Foundation donated $5 million to the University of Mary in North Dakota for the university's new state-of-the-art engineering facility and for the creation of a Workforce Development Initiative.